pabloscyzoryk/octopus-terminal/README.txt

 Remember to set env variables!!! (check .env.example files)

+Remember to set supabase storage bucket!
+(I just named it "bucket" as you can see in the source code)

 After you use pkg to build the app, you might sometimes see the Fetch API experimental warning.
 It's because of the way pkg works, and it's not a problem.
 I hope one day they will fix it.